tbarker9/hotcore/README.md

 Replace `/path/to/mangohud-config` with your actual Mangohud config path.

-Config should have four extra params, a custom label and the path to this script
+Config should have four extra params:

 ```
 legacy_layout=0 # required for exec to work